Centralizer Rigidity near Elements of the Weyl Chamber Flow: Center-fixing centralizer is a Lie group

-Theorem \ref{czlieg} is a generalization of Theorem 3 in \cite{DWX23} where the authors proved that for an accessible isometric extension $f_0$ of an Anosov diffeomorphism of a closed nilmanifold, the centralizer of a $C^1$ perturbation $f$ of $f_0$ is a Lie group acting freely on the compact center leaves.
-The main difference and difficulty here is that the center leaves can be non-compact.
-We postpone the proof to Section \ref{pfczlieg}.
+Theorem~\ref{czlieg} is a generalization of Theorem~3 in \cite{DWX23}, where the authors proved that for an accessible isometric extension $f_0$ of an Anosov diffeomorphism of a closed nilmanifold, the centralizer of a $C^1$ perturbation $f$ of $f_0$ is a Lie group acting freely on the compact center leaves.
+The main difference and difficulty here is that the center leaves may be non-compact.
+We postpone the proof to Section~\ref{pfczlieg}.

-Applying Theorem \ref{czlieg} to the setting of Theorem \ref{cenrig}, we see that the center fixing centralizer is a Lie group. \begin{cor} Let $f\in \mathrm{Diff^r}(G/\Gamma), r\ge 1$ be a perturbation of an element of the Weyl chamber flow as in Theorem \ref{cenrig}, then its center fixing centralizer $\CZ^r(f)$ is a Lie group that acts properly and freely on a generic center leaf $\W^c_f(x_0)$.
-In particular, we have $\mathrm{dim}(\CZ^r(f))\le k$ where $k=\mathrm{rank}(G)$. \end{cor}
+Applying Theorem~\ref{czlieg} to the setting of Theorem~\ref{cenrig}, we see that the center-fixing centralizer is a Lie group.

+\begin{cor} Let $f\in \mathrm{Diff}^{r+1}(G/\Gamma)$ be a perturbation of an element of the Weyl chamber flow as in Theorem~\ref{cenrig}, where $r> s(f)$.
+Then its center-fixing centralizer $\CZ^r(f)$ is a Lie group that acts properly and freely on a generic center leaf $\W^c_f(x_0)$.
+In particular, we have